echasnovski/mini.nvim/TESTING.md

 ### Builtin expectations

-There are four builtin expectations:
+These four builtin expectations are the ones used most commonly:

 ```lua
 local T = MiniTest.new_set()